 PARENT COMPLETE THIS SECTI , authorized prescriber write 12pm?) s N/A No the medication?
 (For example, did the licensed Write the specific time(s) the child day care program is to administer r the med dication (i.e.: RIGHT TIME (if not in Box 7A) 20.
 I, parent, authorize the day care program n to administer the medic cation, as s specified o n the front of this form, to (child's name): 21.
 Parent's Name (please print): 22.
 Da te Authorize d: 23.
-Parent's Signature: CHILD DAY CARE PROGRAM CO MPLETE THIS SEC TION (#24 - #30) j.
-24. Program Name: 25.
+Parent's Signature: CHILD DAY CARE PROGRAM CO MPLETE THIS SEC TION (#24 - #30) 1 24.
+Program Name: 25.
 Facility ID Number: , 26.
 Program Telephone Number: 27.
 I have verified that (#1 - #23) and if appl this medication has been given to the day c mplete.
 I My signature indicates that all information needed to give 28.
 Staff's Name (please print): 29.
 Date R eceived from Parent: 30.
-Staff Signature: X ONLY COMPLETE THIS SECTION (#3 , ENT RE QUESTS T O DISCONTINUE THE MEDICATION 31.
-I, parent, request that the medication in dicated on this consent for orm be d scontinued of on (Date) consent form must be completed. d, I understand that if my child req uires this me edication in the future, a new written medication 32.
-Parent Signature: x LICENSED AUTHORIZED PRESC RIBER TO COMPLE ETE, AS S NEEDEI D (#33 - #35) 33.
+Staff Signature: X ONLY COMPLETE THIS SECTION (#3 PRIOR TO THE DATE INDICATED IN , NT RE QUESTS T O DISCONTINUE THE MEDICATION 31.
+I, parent, request that the medication in dicated on this consent for orm be d scontinued of Once the good setting has been discontinued l londonton differ tito alattat aa a odnos dels sos (Date) consent form must be completed. d, I understand that if my child req uires this me edication in the future, a new written medication 32.
+Parent Signature: X LICENSED AUTHORIZED PRESC RIBER TO COMPLE ETE, A S NEEDEI D (#33 - #35) 33.
 Describe any additional training, proced ures or competencies the e day ca e program s staff will need to care for this child. vious prescription is comp changes in a prescription related to dose, time or ndicate the date you are ordering the change in new prescription has been filled. en instru ction on this form and not follow the pharmacy label until the 35.
 Licensed Authorized Prescriber's Signat ture: X